-Ti-intro CME® Pollution-Reducing Penetrant for Asphalt and Concrete Pavement
+Ti-intro CME® Pollution-Reducing Penetrant for Asphalt and Concrete Road Pavement

 Ti-intro CME® penetrant is the ideal solution for DOTs, municipalities, or counties, gated communities or parking lots, and airports or bridges where the government or private agency managing them is interested in removing NOx, VOCs and other pollutants from the surrounding atmosphere.

 The “Laboratory Investigation of the Effect of TiO2 Topical Treatments on Concrete and Asphalt Samples,” conducted by Texas A&M Transportation Institute, examines the effectiveness of PTI’s titanium-oxide-enhanced chemistries and is now complete.
 This study offers a general overview of the application of titanium dioxide (TiO2) to concrete and asphalt surfaces to impart air pollution remediation properties.
 It is available upon request.